sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 = Basic git commands =

-=== First get the latest status of everything on trac ===
+=== Getting the latest version of Sage ===

-Getting the latest information about all the branches published on trac
+First get the latest information about all the branches published on trac
 {{{
 $ git remote update origin
 }}}

-=== Then get the latest version of Sage itself ===
+Then get the latest version of Sage itself

-Getting the latest version of Sage
 {{{
 $ git checkout master
 $ git pull --ff-only